Russ Avenue (US 276) Widening

 - End Construction – 2021

 It is estimated that more than 25 parcels of property will be impacted by this project.
 Currently the NCDOT has set aside $6,950,000 for right-of-way takings.
-If your property will be affected, contact one of our attorneys (two of whom previously worked on behalf of the NCDOT) for a free case evaluation.
+If your property will be affected, contact one of our attorneys (four of whom previously worked on behalf of the NCDOT) for a free case evaluation.